sth/sqxx/README.md

     sqxx::connection conn;
     conn.open("/path/to/dbfile");

-To create a temporary in-memory database, use the special string `":memory:` as a database file name.
+To create a temporary in-memory database, use the special string `":memory:"` as a database file name.
 For more details, also see the documentation of the wrapped C API function.